The Phantasmagorical Territory of Hornstrandir in Iceland

 – “That’s great!
 Sit down.
 Would you like a tea or a coffee?”

-So what does Hornstrandir look like?
+So what does Hornstrandir in Iceland look like?
 Well, it is how I imagined: wild and magnificent, with breathtaking cliffs, beaches of black sand scattered with driftwood, waterfalls in the distance and thousands of birds gliding overhead on the wind.
-You feel like you’ve travelled back in time a million years.
+You feel like you’ve traveled back in time a million years.
 It is strangely silent all around.
 The realm of Mother Nature.

 I had set myself four goals for this stay: